Using PowerShell for Brute-Force Password Cracking (Example Script)

 $ErrorOccurred = Test-Password -Password $Password

 This line of code passes the current password guess to a function called Test-Password.
-The function returns a variable called $ErrorOccurred, which will either be assigned a value of $True or $False.
+The function returns a variable called $ErrorOccurred, which will be assigned a $True or $False value.

 Figure 1.
 This is what happens if you change $False to $True.

-6. Once $ErrorOccurred is set, you will notice a Try statement.
-This is where you would insert the code to attempt submitting the current password guess to see if it is valid.
+6. After setting $ErrorOccurred, you will notice a Try statement.
+This is where you insert the code to test the current password guess for validity.
 The approach here is that if the password guess fails (because the password is incorrect), PowerShell will return an error.
-This triggers the Catch section to execute, setting $ErrorOccurred to $True before returning to the script’s main body.
-Otherwise, if no error occurs, the password is presumed correct, leaving $ErrorOccurred as $False.
+The error triggers the Catch section to execute, setting $ErrorOccurred to $True before returning to the script’s main body.
+If no error occurs, the password is presumed correct, leaving $ErrorOccurred as $False.

-Before moving forward, I will give you one more hint about making this script work as an actual brute-force cracking tool.
+Before moving forward, I will give you one last hint about making this script work as a brute-force cracking tool.
 To make the script work as intended, I had to append -ErrorAction Stop to the end of the line of code that submits the password guess to the file I aimed to crack.
 This addition ensures that the code within the Catch section is executing.

-It is worth noting that when I actually used this script to crack a password, the Exit command did not terminate the script.
-That meant that I had to remove the “Password Not Found” line just so that I could see which password was ultimately accepted.
-However, I believe that this anomaly had more to do with the type of password being cracked and the approach taken, rather than an issue with the script itself.
+It is worth noting that when I used this script to crack a password, the Exit command did not terminate the script.
+That meant I had to remove the “Password Not Found” line to see which password was accepted.
+However, I believe this anomaly had more to do with the type of password being cracked and the approach taken rather than an issue with the script itself.

 About the Author